-Written and produced by Mike City
+Written by Mike City

 “Get This Money” was the second song City contributed to the album.
 Interestingly, before it reached Foxx’s hands, it was recorded by another male R&B act.
 “I did that song with Ray J first,” City reveals to Rated R&B.

 Like “Extravaganza,” when Foxx caught wind of the record, he wanted it immediately.
 “Jamie heard it and was like, ‘Give me that record.'”

 Though it was long before Foxx started experimenting with club bangers like 2009’s “Blame It,” City’s intention behind the song was to make a symphonic tune that could entice an exotic dancer.
 “We wanted to do a soulful strip club record,” he explains.